Citrus Park, Florida: Geography

-Citrus Park is located in northwestern Hillsborough County at (28.078060, -82.570000), approximately 15 mi northwest of Tampa.
+Citrus Park is located in northwestern Hillsborough County approximately 15 mi northwest of Tampa.
 It is bordered to the north by Keystone, to the northeast by Northdale, to the east by Carrollwood, to the south by Town 'n' Country, and to the west by Westchase.
 Florida State Road 589 (Veterans Expressway) crosses the CDP from north to south.

 According to the United States Census Bureau, the Citrus Park CDP has a total area of 28.0 km2, of which 26.3 km2 are land and 1.7 km2, or 6.08%, are water.

-Zip Code

-The Citrus Park area uses the ZIP Code 33625.
-U.S. mail may be sent to Citrus Park with the city identified as Tampa or Carrollwood.

 Schools

-High schools (grades 9-12) serving Citrus Park are Sickles, Steinbrenner (public), Alonso (public), Citrus Park Christian School (private-Baptist) and Hope Christian School (private-Baptist).
+High schools (grades 9-12) serving Citrus Park are Sickles (public), Citrus Park Christian School (private-Baptist) and Hope Christian School (private-Baptist).

 Middle schools (grades 6-8) serving Citrus Park are Sgt.
 Smith (public), Walker (public), Tampa Day School (private), Citrus Park Christian School (private-Baptist) and Hope Christian School (private-boarding-Baptist).

 Elementary schools (grades K-5) serving Citrus Park are Citrus Park (public), Northwest (public), Bellamy (public), Tampa Day School (private), Citrus Park Christian School (private-Baptist) and Hope Christian School (private-boarding-Baptist).